ezzatron/nvector-go/README.md

 		Depth: bDepth,
 	}

-	// Step2: Find p_AB_E (delta decomposed in E):
+	// Step 2
+	//
+	// When the positions are given as n-vectors (and depths), it is easy to find
+	// the delta vector decomposed in E. No ellipsoid is specified when calling
-	pe := nvector.Delta(a, b, nvector.WGS84, nvector.ZAxisNorth)
+	// the function, thus WGS-84 (default) is used: abE := nvector.Delta(a, b, nvector.WGS84, nvector.ZAxisNorth)

-	// Step3: Find R_EN for position A:
-	r := nvector.ToRotationMatrix(a.Vector, nvector.ZAxisNorth)
+	// Step 3

-	// Step4: Find p_AB_N
+	//
-	pn := pe.Transform(r.Transpose())
-	// (Note the transpose of R_EN: The "closest-rule" says that when decomposing,
-	// the frame in the subscript of the rotation matrix that is closest to the
+	// We now have the delta vector from A to B, but the three coordinates of the
-	// vector, should equal the frame where the vector is decomposed.
-Thus the
+	// vector are along the Earth coordinate frame E, while we need the
+	// coordinates to be north, east and down.
+To get this, we define a
+	// North-East-Down coordinate frame called N, and then we need the rotation
+	// matrix (direction cosine matrix) rEN to go between E and N. We have a
+	// simple function that calculates rEN from an n-vector, and we use this
+	// function (using the n-vector at position A): rEN := nvector.ToRotationMatrix(a.Vector, nvector.ZAxisNorth)

+	// Step 4
+	//
-	// calculation R_NE*p_AB_E is correct, since the vector is decomposed in E,
+	// Now the delta vector is easily decomposed in N. Since the vector is
-	// and E is closest to the vector.
-In the above example we only had R_EN, and
-	// thus we must transpose it: R_EN' = R_NE)
+	// decomposed in E, we must use rNE (rNE is the transpose of rEN): abN := abE.Transform(rEN.Transpose())

-	// Step5: Also find the direction (azimuth) to B, relative to north: az := math.Atan2(pn.Y, pn.X)
+	// Step 5
+	//
+	// The three components of abN are the north, east and down displacements from
+	// A to B in meters.
+The azimuth is simply found from element 1 and 2 of the
+	// vector (the north and east components): azimuth := math.Atan2(abN.Y, abN.X)

-	fmt.Printf("Delta north, east, down = %.8f, %.8f, %.8f m\n", pn.X, pn.Y, pn.Z)
+	fmt.Printf("Delta north, east, down = %.8f, %.8f, %.8f m\n", abN.X, abN.Y, abN.Z)
-	fmt.Printf("Azimuth = %.8f deg\n", nvector.Degrees(az))
+	fmt.Printf("Azimuth = %.8f deg\n", nvector.Degrees(azimuth))

 	// Output:
 	// Delta north, east, down = 331730.23478089, 332997.87498927, 17404.27136194 m